c4s4/neon/doc/quickstart.md

 - $: "echo \"Hello $USER!\""
 ```

-If return value of the script is not *0*, which denotes an error running the
+If return value of the script is not *0*, which denotes an error during its
-script, the build is interrupted and an error message is printed on the
+execution, the build is interrupted and an error message is printed on the
 console.
-For instance, this script:
+For instance, this build file:

 ```yaml
 targets: